phfdonda/story-weavers/README.md

 2. It is meant only for desktop browsers, so no responsiveness is required for this project in particular.
 3. I should create my own theme for the website.
 4. Whatever theme I choose, I should not get too carried away (harder than it seems) - instead, the purpose is to create a MVP version of the app.
-5. The database should reflect this ERD:
+5. The database should "reflect" this ERD:
  ![ERD](./docs/ERD__articles.png)
 6. The columns names shouldn't be changed.
 7. .